voxel51/fiftyone/docs/source/user_guide/config.rst

     export FIFTYONE_DATABASE_URI=mongodb://[username:password@]host[:port]

-If your MongoDB deployment is running with authentication enabled (the `--auth` flag), FiftyOne must connect with a root user.
+If you are running MongoDB with authentication enabled (the `--auth` flag), FiftyOne must connect as a root user.

-A root user can be created with the Mongo shell:
+You can create a root user with the Mongo shell as follows:

 .. code-block:: text